A set of two heavy ceramic TOTEM lamps by Bernard Rooke, England, 1960s.

 Good original condition; minor signs of wear and occasional flaws in line with the hand-making and firing process.
 For us, the weight and texture of the elements suggest these are early pieces.
 New wiring will be required to suit your local needs and regulations.

-Dimensions (ceramic only):
+Approximate dimensions (ceramic only):

 H 75-76cm x W 15.5cm at base x D 14.5cm at base